shalaka98/Hackbio-cancer-internship-stage-3/README.md

 # Hackbio-cancer-internship-stage-3
+## Identification of Smoking-Associated Biomarkers in Stage I Lung Adenocarcinoma through Transcriptomic Profiling and Machine Learning

 We dentified potential lung cancer biomarkers from a dataset using differential expression and machine learning models

 ## Contents